OneAnimeTeam/OneAnime/README.md

 {
   "server": "0.0.0.0", #Server listening address, 0.0.0.0 to accept all requests received by native IP "port": 8080, #Server listening port
-  "location": "./ image" #Image file storage location, it is recommended that you save the image folder to upgrade when the normal `git pull`
+  "location": "./image" #Image file storage location, it is recommended that you save the image folder to upgrade when the normal `git pull`
 }
 ```